Help us improve your experience.

 Select Switches—IP Config (OOB) Tab

-Enable or disable Dedicated Management VRF.
+Enable or disable Dedicated Management VRF (out of band).
 For all standalone devices or Virtual Chassis running Junos version 21.4 or later, this feature confines the management interface to non-default virtual routing and forwarding (VRF) instances.
 Management traffic no longer has to share a routing table with other control traffic or protocol traffic.

 Select Switches—Port Mirroring Tab

-Click Add Port Mirror to enable port mirroring.
+This tab displays the list of port mirroring configurations already added.
+Click an entry to edit it.
+Or click Add Port Mirror to enable port mirroring.
 This feature allows you to dynamically apply port mirroring on switches based on the parameters such as the switch role, switch name, and switch model as specified in the rules.
 This feature is typically used for monitoring and troubleshooting.
 When port mirroring is enabled, the switch sends a copy of the network packet from the mirrored ports to the monitor port.
 The configuration options include the following:

 • Input—The source (an interface or network) of the traffic to be monitored.
 Along with the input, you can specify whether you want Mist to monitor the ingress traffic or the egress traffic for an interface.
 If you want both ingress and egress traffic to be monitored, add two input entries for the same interface - one with the ingress flag and the other with the egress flag.